ryanpdwyer/react-eleventy/fys-V07.md

 You are responsible for learning a bit about the models you use to build your model.
 Here are some potentially useful starting points.
 You should also check out the list of models from [assignment A3](/fys-A03) as well.

+- Teachable Machine
+	- [Designing and Learning Teachable Machine](https://design.google/library/designing-and-learning-teachable-machine/) A nice article talking about how the original teachable machine was designed.
 - Image Model
 	- [Crash Course: Computer Vision](https://www.youtube.com/watch?v=-4E2-0sxVUM)
 - Pose Model